-An MBA application is a bouquet of various documents that need to be carefully selected, tended and polished to reflect the fragrance of your individual personality.
-Admissions Officers in B-schools gauge your suitability based on the entire application packet you send them.
-A complete application packet to a normal B-school asks for the following:
+An MBA application is a bouquet of various documents that need to be carefully selected, tended and polished to reflect the fragrance of your individual personality and profile, motivation for b-management education.
+B-School Admissions Officers gauge your suitability based on the entire application packet you send them.

 - Although it is assumed that an LOR will speak positively; the idea is to get an independent observer to validate what you have mentioned in your essay.

 - Most business schools require 2 to 3 LOR’s.
 Choose your recommenders carefully.
-It is advisable to get work-related recommendations.
+It is advisable to get work-related recommendations for MBA

 - The most important point in selecting a recommender is that he or she should know you intimately and should have worked with you closely.

-At Manya-TPR, our expert Admissions Counselors will guide you through the process of applying for your MBA.
-Utilizing a vast knowledge of B-school applications and nearly a decade of experience, we know exactly what needs to be done and how.
+At Manya-TPR, our expert Admissions Counsellors will guide you through the process of applying for your MBA.
+Utilising a vast knowledge of B-school applications and nearly a decade of experience, we know exactly what needs to be done and how.

 Our expert Admissions Editors will assist you in writing essays, LoRs, and resumes that are sure to exhibit your skills and talents to the maximum.
 While we do not ghost-write your essays for you, we will edit, critique, re-structure, and re-work them until they are of a standard that can adequately and honestly represent your diversity, skill, and competence to the admissions committees at some of the world’s best business schools including MIT – Sloan, Wharton, Kellogg, LBS, ESADE, INSEAD, and more.